TBCTSystems/bct-applications-architecture/poc/bao-poc/README.md

 Should now list `myapp-policy` among the policies.

 ### 6.2 Register the Client Certificate for Cert Auth
-To authenticate the .NET app via cert auth using (`client.crt`), register it so Vault knows which policy to assign:
+To authenticate the .NET app via cert auth using (`client.crt`), register it so OpenBao knows which policy to assign:

 ```bash
 bao write auth/cert/certs/myapp-cert \